MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

-- Consider commonly accepted and widely used shorthand names when appropriate.
+- Commonly accepted and widely used shorthand names when appropriate.
 - Use uppercase for shorthand.
 - Use uppercase for short (two-letter) acronyms and initialisms.
 - Use `CamelCase` for longer (three or more letter) acronyms and initialisms.